TAKE TWO STEPS

 You're on board with step one, here's what to do next:

-Read more about why bottled water shouldn't exist.
-Is it healthier?
-Does it really hurt the spring? (blog post on bottled water shouldn't exist).
-Share it with that one friend who needs to see it.
+Read more about why bottled water shouldn't exist at "Bottled Spring Water Shouldn't Exist," and share it with that one friend who needs to see it.

 Step Two